Atlas975/Notes/DistributedSystems/Distributed_systems.md

 - **Reliable** **links**: messages received when sent,  may also be reordered ([[Routing_methods#Packet switching|packet switching]])
 - **Fair-loss** **links**: messages can be lost / duplicated / reorders but works eventually
 - **Arbitrary links**: messages may receive interference (modify / drop / listen)
 ## System model
 - **Synchronous**: node clocks synced with an upper bound on exclusive time for nodes
 - **Asynchronous**: arbitrary deliver / processing times, no guarantees as node clock drifts
 - **Partially synchronous**: unpredictable transitions from sync to async and vice versa
 - **Bounded asynchrony**: assume there is a known  upper bound on message delivery time
 ## FLP impossibility theorem
-- The Fischer, Lynch and Patterson theorem details that it is impossible for distributed consensus as long as there's the possibility of even one faulty process
+- Details that it is impossible for distributed as there's always the possibility of a faulty process
 - If there is no known upper bound on how long it takes a process to complete it's impossible to distinguish from a node failure and a process taking a long time to complete it's work
 ## Middleware
 - Provides a high level programming abstraction
 - Hides complexity of distributed system as well as underlying forms of heterogeneity

 ![[Pasted image 20231016184020.png|400|400]]

 - Middleware protocols support
 	- **Resource sharing** through concurrency protocols
 	- **Transparency** by allowing a distributed system to be viewed as a single computer
 	- **Openness** by providing portability and a standard interface to work with
 - Overall good middleware is essential for scalability, maintenance, fault tolerance and security

 ![[Pasted image 20240508132935.png|450|450]]